BT-WEBDEV/Interactive-Dictionary-App/README.md

 # Interactive-Dictionary-App

-A simple application that runs in the command line.
+Case Use: A simple application that runs in the command line.
 Provides the definition of a word with basic error handling.
+User inputs a word and the program provides the definition from a JSON dataset.
+Both Input & Output is displayed with the commandline - no graphical interface.
+Basic error handling is used to account for misspellings, lowercase, and uppercase definitions.

-####### Interactive Dictionary #########
+Modules Used:
-# user inputs a word and the program provides the definition of the word
+- difflib

-# input & output is displayed within the commandline - no graphical interface.
+To Run The Script:

-# Takeaways from project: importing libraries, getting data from the JSON file, conditionals, variables, and debugging.
+Run the Python script "app1.py" within your terminal.

-# Possible extensions to this program: web or desktop application with a graphical interface.
+Follow the instructions prompted within the terminal and get your definition!